Mario Monterosso

-Mario Monterosso is an Italian-born musician, producer, songwriter, and cabaret and theater performer.
+Mario Monterosso (born 10 October 1972) is an Italian-born musician, producer, songwriter, and cabaret and theater performer.
 Originally from Sicily, Monterosso worked professionally in Rome, and is currently based in Tennessee in The United States.
 He is best known for his production work with rock and roll musician Tav Falco, and is a current member of his backing band Tav Falco's Panther Burns.

 Biography

 Monterosso was born in Catania, in the autonomous region of Sicily in Italy.
 His great aunt was a well-known opera singer, and his father wrote about opera and encouraged his children in musical pursuits.

 In Italy

 Sicilian rockabilly musician Vince Mannino was an early mentor to Monterosso and inspired him to began learning guitar, with Chuck Berry, Carl Perkins, Scotty Moore, and Brian Setzer being a few of his early influences.
 Monterosso began performing live at the age of 14.
 He moved to Rome to further his career as a musician, while working as a clerk in the Italian court chancellery by day.
 He performed as sideman to singer Carmen Consoli on an Italian tour in December 2004.

 In 2013, Monterosso performed in the theatrical production Chi erano i Jolly Rockers?
 (Who Were the Jolly Rockers?) alongside Claudio "Greg" Gregori of the theatre duo Lillo & Greg; Lillo & Greg were also featured as part of the production.
 The production played April 2–21, 2013 at the Teatro Olimpico in Rome.

 Monterosso recorded an album of semi-autobiographic songs that re-imagined himself as an Italian immigrant to the United States in the 1940s.
 When cabaret owner Maria Freitas heard the songs, she suggested building the album into something larger.
 The resulting cabaret production, Fui e Sono Eddie Redmount, debuted in Freitas' La Conventicola Degli Ultramoderni in Rome in November 2017.
 The production was later directed by Claudio "Greg" Gregori, and played at Catania's Teatro MUST (formerly known as Teatro Angelo Musco) in March 2018, and again at Teatro Manzoni in Rome in December 2019.

 Italian author and attorney Alessandra Tucci wrote the novel Le sei corde dell'anima based on Monterosso's life.
 The book was published in Italy on 20 April 2021.